Sapiens-OSS/sapiens-modding-wiki/docs/guide/c-getting-started.md

 - [CMake](https://cmake.org/) if using the template, or an IDE that has CMake bundled like [CLion](https://www.jetbrains.com/clion/)
 :::

 C Mods have a file structure very familiar to normal Lua mods.
 The root folder contains a `modInfo.lua` file, exactly like a normal Lua mod.
-For more information on this check out the [Getting Started](/guide/getting-started) page.
+For more information on this check out the [Getting Started with Lua](/guide/lua-getting-started) page.
 Additionally the root folder contains a `lib` folder.
 This lib folder contains library files which the game will load.
 On windows these library files have the `.dll` extension.

 The easiest way to get started is by cloning either the [official example repository](https://github.com/Majic-Jungle/sapiens-mod-creation/) or the [template made by suppergerrie2](https://github.com/suppergerrie2/SapiensCModTemplate).
 The template has the benefit of being a clean setup without the other Lua mod examples.
 Note that both repositories need to be cloned with the `--recurse-submodules`.